lizmat/raku-all-modules/github/darrenf/p6-test-declare/README.md

 USAGE
 =====

 Direct usage of this module is via the exported subroutine `declare`.
+The tests within the distribution in [t/](https://github.com/darrenf/p6-test-declare/tree/master/t) can also be considered to be a suite of examples which exercise all the options available.

 declare(${ … }, ${ … })
 -----------------------